Portrayed By: John Goodman

 A senior Landsat official on the expedition.

-- Only Sane Man: He's the loudest voice of the group to suggest that everyone should get the hell out of Skull Island as quickly as possible.
-Sadly, it doesn't save him.
+- Only Sane Man: Initially, he wanted to call off the mission, on account of the storm surrounding Skull Island being more dangerous than they'd initially presumed.
+He's also the most vocal in suggesting that everyone should get the hell out of there as quickly as possible.
+Sadly, it doesn't save him from being eaten alive.

 Portrayed By: Marc Evan Jackson

 Appears In: Kong: Skull Island

 - Beware the Quiet Ones: Despite being a geological survey technician, he becomes increasingly infatuated with the opportunity to use an M16A1 and fight alongside the soldiers, to the point of joining Packard in his final push to kill Kong, albeit reluctantly.

 - Peer Pressure Makes You Evil: At first Steve insists on going straight to the pick-up point.
 However, when Packard asks if he's coming along to kill Kong, phrasing it as 'running with the big dogs or staying on the porch,' Steve dejectedly remarks that he doesn't want to 'stay on the porch.'

 - Squashed Flat: His final fate.
 Kong steps on him just mere moments before he kills Packard in the same fashion, albeit with his fist.Woodward: Oh, dear.
 SQUISH

 - We Hardly Knew Ye: Doesn't get much characterization throughout the movie until his death before the climax.